On homological mirror symmetry of toric Calabi-Yau three-folds: Introduction

 \section{Introduction}

 An example of mirror symmetry which has been studied a great deal in recent years is so-called local mirror symmetry of (open) toric Calabi-Yau manifolds.
-If $\check X$ is a smooth toric Calabi-Yau manifold, then a construction of its mirror $X$ was first proposed in the paper of Chiang, Klemm, Yau and Zaslow \cite{CKYZ}.
+If $\check X$ is a smooth toric Calabi-Yau manifold, then a construction of its mirror $X$ appeared first in the physics literature in various articles, see for instance \cite{kkv} or \cite{CKYZ}.
 Later, in \cite{Gross_spLagEx} and \cite{TMS}, the first author proved that $\check X$ and $X$ admit dual torus fibrations $\check f: \check X \rightarrow \R^n$ and $f: X \rightarrow \R^n$.
 This suggests that they are mirror to each other in the sense of the SYZ conjecture \cite{SYZ}.
 The construction in \cite{Gross_spLagEx} implies that $\check f$ is special Lagrangian; moreover, using the results in \cite{CB-M}, we can assume that $f$ is Lagrangian (see also \cite{AAK} for another construction of a Lagrangian fibration on $X$).
 More recently, mirror symmetry of $X$ and $\check X$ has been proved at deeper levels and in various other aspects, see for instance \cite{AAK}, \cite{ChanLauLeung}, \cite{ChanChoLauTseng}, \cite{GS:ICM}.